Jamsheed Marker: Teaching

 From 1995 through 2005, Marker taught a course in "Diplomacy in International Relations" at Eckerd College in St. Petersburg, Florida, U.S.

 In September 2004, Pakistani Prime Minister Shaukat Aziz named Marker as ambassador-at-large for his years of service.

 In June 2011, Marker was awarded an honorary doctorate by Forman Christian College University, Lahore, at the 2011–12 Commencement.
 Marker received the Hilal-i-Imtiaz Award (Crescent of Excellence) from President of Pakistan Pervez Musharraf in 2003.

 Death and legacy

 Marker was married to Arnaz Minwalla.
 He was previously married to Diana Faridoon Dinshaw who died in 1979 of cancer.
 He had two daughters with Dinshaw: Niloufer Reifler and Feroza, who died in a car crash in the US in 2001.

 Jamsheed Marker died on 21 June 2018 in Karachi at the age of 95.
 Besides his daughter, Niloufer, from his first marriage, he is survived by his wife, Arnaz (Minwalla) Marker; and his brother, Minocher Marker (Minoo Marker).

 Jamsheed Marker served as a Pakistani diplomat continually for 30 years.
-He..."helped negotiate the withdrawal of the former Soviet military from Afghanistan" in 1988-1989.
-As of June 2018, this service earned him the title of 'ambassador to more countries than any other person' in the book of Guinness World Records.
+He "helped negotiate the withdrawal of the former Soviet military from Afghanistan" in 1988-1989.
+As of June 2018, this service earned him the title of 'ambassador to more countries than any other person'.